Vicio/ubuntu-tips/apps/readme.md

 ### Installation

-Since it is optimized for KDE desktop environment, it does not come included in Ubuntu and some of ist flavors by default, as always, you can check it by searching it:
+Since it is optimized for KDE desktop environment, it does not come included in Ubuntu and some of its flavors by default, as always, you can check it by searching it:

 ```bash
 apt search kdeconnect